 Minds made for protecting financial services.

-This article focuses on the heightened internal fraud risks associated with COVID-19.
+This article focuses on the heightened external fraud risks associated with the COVID-19 situation.
+These include:

-- Enterprise-wide controls to prevent and detect fraud and network breaches may not be designed to operate in near-100% virtual environments.
+- Remote working and the greater use of less secure home networks increases fraud and cyber risks.
+In addition, enterprise-wide controls to prevent and detect fraud and network breaches may not be designed to operate in near-100% virtual environments.

 Red flags: what to look out for right now